-- Allow members of the protest committee who saw the incident to give evidence (rule 63.6), but only while the parties are present.
-Members who give evidence may be questioned, should take care to relate all they know about the incident that could affect the decision, and may remain on the protest committee (rule 63.3(a)). - Try to prevent leading questions or hearsay evidence, but if that is impossible discount the evidence so obtained. - Accept written evidence from a witness who is not available to be questioned only if all parties agree.
-In doing so they forego their rights to question that witness (rule 63.6). - Ask one member of the committee to note down evidence, particularly times, distances, speeds, etc. - Invite first the protestor and then the protestee to make a final statement of her case, particularly on any application or interpretation of the rules.

-M3.3 Find the facts (rule 63.6).

-- Write down the facts; resolve doubts one way or the other. - Call back parties for more questions if necessary. - When appropriate, draw a diagram of the incident using the facts you have found.

-M3.4 Decide the protest or request for redress (rule 64).

-- Base the decision on the facts found (if you cannot, find some more facts). - In redress cases, make sure that no further evidence is needed from boats that will be affected by the decision.

-M3.5 Inform the parties (rule 65).
+- Allow members of the protest committee who saw the incident to give evidence (rule 63.6(b)), but only while the parties are present.
+Members who give evidence may be questioned, should take care to relate all they know about the incident that could affect the decision, and may remain on the protest committee (rule 63.3(a)). - Try to prevent leading questions or hearsay evidence, but if that is impossible discount the evidence so obtained. - The protest committee chairman should advise a party or a witness giving hearsay, repetitive or irrelevant evidence that the protest committee must give such evidence appropriate weight, which may be little or no weight at all. - Accept written evidence from a witness who is not available to be questioned only if all parties agree.
+In doing so they forego their rights to question that witness (rule 63.6(c)). - Ask one member of the committee to note down evidence, particularly times, distances, speeds, etc. - Invite first the protestor and then the protestee to make a final statement of her case, particularly on any application or interpretation of the rules. - M3.3 Find the facts (rule 63.6(d)). - Write down the facts; resolve doubts one way or the other. - Call back parties for more questions if necessary. - When appropriate, draw a diagram of the incident using the facts you have found. - M3.4 Decide the protest or request for redress (rule 64). - Base the decision on the facts found.
+(If you cannot, find some more facts.) - In redress cases, make sure that no further evidence is needed from boats that will be affected by the decision. - M3.5 Inform the parties (rule 65). - Recall the parties and read them the facts found, conclusions and rules that apply, and the decision.
+When time presses it is permissible to read the decision and give the details later.

-- Recall the parties and read them the facts found, conclusions and rules that apply, and the decision.
-When time presses it is permissible to read the decision and give the details later. - Give any party a copy of the decision on request.
+• Give any party a copy of the decision on request.
 File the protest or request for redress with the committee records.